+Even though I loved performing, I didn’t want to make my hobby and passion a job in high school.
 During my high school years, I was wondering what I wanted to do that wasn’t dancing or sports.
 I enjoyed my Chemistry class a lot and I had an interest in analytical chemistry because of my interest in forensic science.
 I chose my current institution because they had a smaller ratio of students and teachers that would allow me to have a closer relationship with my professors as well as with my classmates.
 Because of this, I felt like my institution would open up more opportunities for me to make connections within my field, attend smaller gatherings, events and seminars in order for me to open up my doors more and learn from these expertise.
 Although my previous university did not have USC’s range of courses or the focus of AI, I learned the value of the different core curriculums and the different science subjects I have learnt.
 I have learnt the value of communication and collaboration in my biology lab classes.
 After a month or two, I realized that Chemistry wasn’t for me.
 Even though it was eye opening to learn more about the STEM subjects, I felt completely lost and confused on how to picture myself working in this field in the future.
 I haven’t accepted the fact that chemistry wasn’t for me, so I still tried to make the most out of it by going to different STEM events, talking to professors hoping I can find something I can connect with but I came to a realization that I couldn’t force myself to continue this path that I was not longer passionate about.

-To feel more comfortable with my surroundings, I decided to join the school dance team as dancing always takes away my stress and also allows me to release my artistic and creative side by teaching workshops, competing and also being inspired by an amazing group of dancers.
-I also interned at a dance studio that was rooted from one of the best dance crews as a class liaison, front desk, social media manager, etc. From this experience, I have gotten to know the owners of the company and what they do within the entertainment industry to help dancers and I came to the conclusion that I don’t have to be a performer in order to work in the entertainment industry.
-The owners of the dance studio and the roles I were given inspired me to change my major into a business entrepreneurship major focusing on entertainment and made me realize I want to own my own dance agency that is not only based in America but also in other countries like Korea and Indonesia where I can help out a lot of different dancers coming from different backgrounds.
+Joining the school dance team released my stress as well as my artistic and creative side by teaching workshops and competitions.
+I also interned at a dance studio as a class liaison, front desk, social media manager, etc. The owners of the company inspired me to come to the conclusion that I don’t have to be a performer in order to work in the entertainment industry.
+I want to own my own international dance agency where I can help dancers from diverse backgrounds.
+To do so, I want to pursue a business entrepreneurship major focusing on entertainment.